Radium ra 223 dichloride (By injection)

 Warnings While Using This Medicine:

-- This medicine is not generally used in women, but you should know that it can harm an unborn baby if either partner is using it during pregnancy or conception.
-Men should use a condom during treatment and for 6 months after the last dose.
-Women should use birth control during their treatment or their partner's and for 6 months after the last dose.
+- This medicine is not generally used in women, but you should know that it can harm an unborn baby if either partner is receiving it during pregnancy or conception.
+Men should use an effective form of birth control (including condom) during treatment and for 6 months after the last dose.
+Women should also use an effective form of birth control during their treatment or their partner's and for 6 months after the last dose.

 - Tell your doctor if you have kidney problems or bone marrow problems.